2021 Legislative Report

 Medical Implicit Bias Training

-Public Act 102-0004 (Rep. Lily/Sen. Hunter) is the Legislative Black Caucus’ health care pillar.
+Public Act 102-0004 (Rep. Lilly/Sen. Hunter) is the Legislative Black Caucus’ health care pillar.
 Part of the new law requires all healthcare professionals to complete one hour of training on implicit bias awareness per licensure cycle.
 This is in response to health care disparities noted in a report on maternal health, as well as disparities uncovered during the COVID-19 pandemic.

 Prior Authorization Reform